-- Qualis and Home Assistance service loans (combined value of £43.482 million as at 30th June 2023) - Commercial Property (Balance Sheet value of £148.483 million as at 31st March 2023); and a - Qualis Investment Loan (value of £30.0 million as at 30th June 2023).
+- Qualis and Home Assistance service loans (combined value of £50.890 million as at 30th September 2023) - Commercial Property (Balance Sheet value of £148.483 million as at 31st March 2023); and a - Qualis Investment Loan (value of £30.0 million as at 30th September 2023).

 Appendix A concludes by considering compliance with CIPFA's Treasury Management Code and the Treasury Management Strategy for 2023/24, including Prudential and Other adopted indicators.
-Full compliance was achieved in all reportable indicators for Quarter 1.
+Compliance with reportable indicators was achieved in almost all areas in Quarter 2, although available cash has dropped slightly below target levels recently as further borrowing has been minimised in the light of higher interest rates.